 In biosphere reserve Vattenrike we learned a lot of hydrological situation and meadow management from Hans Cronert.
 He showed us H°aslövs Ängar, a peninsula in lake Hammersjö what is flowed through by Helge river towards the Baltic Sea.

-Öland island was the place for former LIFE project Meadows and wetlands of Öland (2000-2004) that was explained by Susanne Forslund.
-We have seen a lot of meadows and were impressed by the geological features and especially by the hunting methods for predator birds of Magnus Johansson.
+Öland island is the place for former LIFE project Meadows and wetlands of Öland (2000-2004) that was presented by Susanne Forslund.
+We have seen a lot of different meadows types and were impressed by the geological features and especially by the hunting methods of Magnus Johansson for predator birds .

 Last but not least we got to know more successful methods of protection for meadow breeding birds near Falsterbo bird station.
 P.G.
-Bentz showed us some highlights of resent bird migration.
-You can see a handful of it in the foto.
+Bentz showed us some highlights of recent bird migration and methods for recolonization of Avocet.

 From our trip from northern shore of Baltic we took many suggestions for our project and thank a lot our guides Susanne, Hans, Magnus and P.G.